How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 What is the best roof type for a small plot home in Nigeria?

 Hip roofs are consistently the most effective for Nigerian small plot homes.
-They shed rainwater on all four sides, resist wind damage better than gable roofs, provide superior thermal performance when designed with proper ridge ventilation, and reduce rainwater splashing against the base of your external walls.
-Combination hip-gable roofs are also popular for the visual variety they provide while retaining most of the hip roof’s practical advantages.
+They shed rainwater on all four sides, resist wind damage better than gable roofs, perform better thermally when designed with proper ridge ventilation, and reduce rainwater splashing against the base of your external walls.
+Combination hip-gable roofs are also common and retain most of the hip roof’s practical advantages.

 How far should a borehole be from a septic tank in Nigeria?